FAQ

 Are these prices retail or wholesale?

 They are agency and partner prices.
-Agencies bundle their own hosting, support, governance, change management, and ongoing improvements for end clients.
-Your agency’s end client pricing will vary.
+Agencies can set their own client pricing for support, governance and ongoing improvements.

 Is there a lock in contract?

-Can you help us migrate from WordPress, Drupal, Webflow, Squarespace, or Wix?
+Can you help us migrate an existing website?

 Yes.
-Migration depends on your content structure and how much you want to standardise across sites.
-We will map your current site into formats and a rollout plan during onboarding.
+Migration scope depends on the content structure, asset volume, redirects and how much you want to standardise.
+During onboarding we map the current site into page layouts and a rollout plan.

 What does early access mean?

 Onboarding is limited and guided.
-The focus is stability, feedback, and a clean rollout path for your first sites before scaling further.
+The focus is stability, feedback and getting your first sites live cleanly before scaling further.

 How do updates work?

 Updates follow a disciplined release process and are designed to minimise surprises.
-The platform aims for predictable change rather than frequent breaking shifts.
+The focus is predictable change rather than frequent breaking shifts.

 How do you handle security?

-Yes if needed.
-Some agencies want platform access only, others want implementation support.
-We can cover theme builds, migrations, and ongoing improvements.
+Yes.
+Some agencies want platform access only, while others want implementation support.
+Subtle Difference can help with theme builds, migrations and ongoing improvements.

 What is the typical onboarding timeline?